RWS/studio-api-docs/apiconcepts/filetypesupport/bilingual_file_parser.md

 **StartOfInput()**

-Called by the framework after component initialisation i.e. after [SetFileProperties](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentHandler.yml#Sdl_FileTypeSupport_Framework_BilingualApi_IBilingualContentHandler_SetFileProperties_Sdl_FileTypeSupport_Framework_BilingualApi_IFileProperties_) , but before any content is parsed and passed to any of the SDL File Type Support Framework components.
+Called by the framework after component initialisation i.e. after [SetFileProperties](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentHandler.yml#Sdl_FileTypeSupport_Framework_BilingualApi_IBilingualContentHandler_SetFileProperties_Sdl_FileTypeSupport_Framework_BilingualApi_IFileProperties_) , but before any content is parsed and passed to any of the File Type Support Framework components.

 **EndOfInput()**